ultracake/KeaBank/README.md

 - Can insert money into an account
 - Save data from realtime database

-- User can signup
-- User can reset password
-- User can login
-- User can logout
-- User can Delete the whole account (user himself)

 ## Extra Features:

 ## Components used:
-- Buttons, Snackbar, Toast, Ratingbar, FloatingActionButton
+- Buttons, Snackbar, Toast, Ratingbar, FloatingActionButton.
+Alertdialog
 - ViewList
 - ScrollView